8-Week Complete Beginner’s Workout Plan

 Key Principle

 Progressive overload is the foundation of this program.
 Each week, aim to add a small amount of weight or an extra rep to your working sets.
 Consistency beats intensity, showing up 3x per week matters more than any single workout.
+This is what separates a structured plan from random workouts.

 Who Is This For?